Panda-Respiratory/Roblox-Key-System/README.md

 # Roblox-Key-System
-based on .php file ( no database needed ) also this is only 1-time key system, if the key is used, it wouldn't longer valid until you get new key
+based on .php file ( no database needed ) also this is only 1-time key system ( HWID Added if you have private keys ), if the key is used, it wouldn't longer valid until you get new key.
+Unless you can utilize this Key System to 24 Hours Key System on ( .NET / C# ).
+Yes could possible on C++ but i don't have that code lol

 For C#